pranigopu/learningKubernetes/README.md

 # Learning Kubernetes
-## Resources
+## Official documentation
 - https://kubernetes.io/docs/home/

 ## Introduction
+**Definition 1**:
+Kubernetes is a (1) portable, (2) extensible and (3) open-source container orchestration system for _automating_ software deployment, scaling, and management.

+**Definition 2**:
-Kubernetes is a portable, extensible open-source container orchestration system for automating software deployment, scaling, and management.
-In other words, Kubernetes is an open-source orchestration engine for automating deployment, scaling, and management of *containerized applications* i.e. applications packaged into containers.
-This open-source project is hosted by the *Cloud Native Computing Foundation*.
+In other words, Kubernetes is an open-source orchestration engine for automating deployment, scaling, and management of _containerized applications_ i.e. applications packaged into containers.

-(**SIDE NOTE**: *"Kubernetes" is often abbreviated as "K8s"* (*i.e. K + 8 letters + s*))

-The name Kubernetes originates from Greek, meaning "helmsman" or "pilot".
+**NOTE**:
 Kubernetes is a software platform that can be installed in any computer system.
 In practice, Kubernetes runs on top of a container deployment platform such as Docker and automates this platform's operations.

+**SIDE NOTES**:
+1.  _The Kubernetes open-source project is hosted by the Cloud Native Computing Foundation._
+2. _"Kubernetes" is often abbreviated as "K8s"* (*i.e. K + 8 letters + s*)_
+3.  _The name Kubernetes originates from Greek, meaning "helmsman" or "pilot"._

 ## Containers
 Containers are standardized, executable components that combine application source code with the operating system (OS) libraries and dependencies required to run that code in any environment.

-They virtualise the software layers above the OS level.
-In other words, a container is an isolated environment for your code, meaning a container has no knowledge of your machine's OS, or your files.
+In other words, containers virtualise the software layers above the OS level.
+In other words, a container is an isolated environment for your code, meaning a container has no knowledge of your machine's OS or your files.

 Let us compare and contrast containerised app deployment with other app deployment methods...